+Category 1: Sub-Category 1:

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Service Definition (Scope):

-Category 1: Category 2: Sub-Category 1: Sub-Category 2: Category 3: Sub-Category 3: Π Ser vice Definition (Scope): Category 4: Sub-Category 4: serv acti care spite care services may be provided for primary unpaid car vices that are in need of relief of providing incidental assis- ivities of daily living, or will be unable to provide care for egivers provide the oversight, care, and support needed to ticipant.
-Respite will not be approved for relief or substitu stance with activities of daily living, instrumental participants for limited periods of time, if those prevent the risk of institutionalization of that resi specified under 7 AAC 130, 280(b)(1), respite services maid ence of the respite care provider, a licensed facility, or an the needs of the recipient.
-Wit spite care services may be family directed for participants is th the assistance of a certified respite care services provide I supervise the individuals chosen to care for a participant r, the participant's primary unpaid caregiver may train the cause the intent of respite care services is to offer relief to participant's Support Plan may not be used to substitute for er home and community-based services or personal care so or, or to supplement the number of personnel providing
+Category 4: Sub-Category 4:

+Respite care services may be provided for primary unpaid ca services that are in need of relief of providing incidental ass activities of daily living, or will be unable to provide care for caregivers provide the oversight, care, and support needed to participant.
+Respite will not be approved for relief or substitu istance with activities of daily living, instrumental r participants for limited periods of time, if those prevent the risk of institutionalization of that

+As specified under 7 AAC 130, 280(b)(1), respite services m residence of the respite care provider, a licensed facility, or a for the needs of the recipient.

+Respite care services may be family directed for participants With the assistance of a certified respite care services provid and supervise the individuals chosen to care for a participant er, the participant's primary unpaid caregiver may train

+Because the intent of respite care services is to offer relief to caregivers, units of respite care services authorized in the participant's Support Plan may not be used to substitute for, or to supplement the number of personnel providing other home and community-based services or personal care services.